Your HOA at Work

 • Phase 1 - Phase 1 of the mutil-year street repair project was completed in November of 2022.
 The project included street repairs on the following streets: Anapamu, Ali, Sam, Basillica, Friar, Becker, Pointe, Kane and Hammonds.

-• Phase 2 - Phase 2 of the multi-year project has been approved by the Board and is in the process of being scheduled for fall of 2024.
-The project will include street repairs to the following streets: Cambridge, Katy Rose, John, Adele, Julia, Michael, David, Eric, Emmy and Jenny.
-This phase will also include a seal coat on the streets listed above in Phase 1.
+• Phase 2 - Phase 2 of the multi-year project was completed in September 2024.
+The project included street repairs to the following streets: Katy Rose, John, Adele, Julia, Michael, David, Eric, Emmy and Jenny.
+This phase also included a seal coat on the streets listed above in Phase 1 as well as Cambridge Road.

-As part of the FY 2025 budget review and approval process, future repair and replacement budgets were updated based on more recent construction costs, which have increased by about 35-50% on pavement projects since the PMP study, and initial cost estimates were established in 2021-2022.
+As part of the FY 2026 budget review and approval process, future repair and replacement budgets were updated based on more recent construction costs, which have increased by about 35-40% due to a local asphalt plant closure.
 These updates have a significant impact on the funding plan, specifically the percentage funded, which is displayed below.

 Included as part of the Reserve Study approval, an updated funding plan was approved for Covenant Hills.
 This funding plan has been designed to build up reserves to a sufficient level over the next several years to fund future asphalt repair projects.

 Following large reserve contribution increases in FY 2023 (83.7%) and FY 2024 (64.4%), the current monthly reserve contribution only increased by 10.2% for FY 2025 (effective June 1), which equates to a $188.19 monthly reserve contribution.
 This is up from a rate of $56.56 from three (3) years ago.
-The updated reserve funding plan includes a more typical 5% annual reserve contribution increase for the next nine (9) years starting in 2024-2025.
-The plan then reflects a large reserve contribution decrease of 50% in year nine (2034-2035) to level out the funding levels.
-The exhibit below is a section of the updated funding plan which shows the estimated monthly reserve contribution year over year as well as the corresponding percent funded.
-As you can see from the exhibit below, the percent funded continues to slowly increase each year despite only factoring in 5% increases in the monthly contribution each year for the next nine (9) years.
-After a large decrease in 2034-2035, the anticipated monthly reserve contribution is estimated at $175.16 per month and the percent funded is expected to be 54%.
+The updated reserve funding plan includes a more typical 7% annual reserve contribution increase for the next nine (9) years starting in 2025-2026.
+The plan then reflects a 9% decrease for 7 years at the tail end of the significant street repairs to level out the funding levels.
+The exhibit below is a section of the updated funding plan, which shows the estimated monthly reserve contribution year over year as well as the corresponding percent funded.
+As you can see from the exhibit below, the percent funded continues to slowly increase each year despite only factoring in 7% increases in the monthly contribution each year for the next nine (9) years.
+After a 9% decrease in fiscal years 2035 - 2041, the anticipated monthly reserve contribution is estimated at $178.79 per month and the percent funded is expected to be 79%.

 Note - The Reserve Study and Funding Plan are reviewed and updated annually as part of the budgeting process.
 Every year, updates are incorporated into the Reserve Study, such as actual expenses incurred vs. estimates that were budgeted.
 Additionally, life expectancies can vary based on actual experiences - all of which have an impact on the Funding Plan.